oneops/oneops.github.io/developer/content-development/pack-development.md

 ---
-layout: dev-doc
+layout: wmt/docs
+side-navigation: dev-navigation.html
 title: Pack Development
 ---

+# Pack Development

-# Good Defaults
+## Good Defaults

 * Have reasonable defaults for resources included in pack.
 * For example, What would be **default** value of **compute size** for tomcat.

-# Use Variables
+## Use Variables

 Some of the use case for variables would be: